Council of governments: Federal transportation planning

 CoGs may either be distinct from—or encompass—regional Metropolitan Planning Organizations (MPOs) and Rural Transportation Planning Organizations (RTPOs).
 MPOs are multi-governmental urban transportation planning entities that arose out of the requirements of the Federal-Aid Highway Act of 1962, which made federal financing for urban transportation projects contingent upon the existence of a "continuing, comprehensive, urban transportation planning process undertaken cooperatively by the states and local governments".
 RTPOs are bodies similar to, and inspired by the model of MPOs, but organized for rural areas.
 Though RTPOs existed for decades, they were only formally recognized by on a federal level by the Moving Ahead for Progress in the 21st Century Act (MAP-21) of 2012.
 Of the 556 CoGs in the US, 165 operate an associated MPO, and 265 operate an associated RTPO.

 History

 Though voluntary non-profit regional organizations had existed for several decades before, CoGs in their modern form began in 1947, with the Atlanta Regional Metropolitan Planning Commission, followed by the Northern Virginia Regional Planning Commission in December of the same year.
 By 1950, there were 18 CoG/regional planning organizations in the US, and by 1953, the number of such bodies had increased on 40.
 CoGs saw explosive growth during the 1960s and 1970s, driven by federal and state funding incentives and mandates.
 At present, the National Association of Regional Councils estimates that currently "of the 39,000 local, general purpose governments in the United States (counties, cities, townships, towns, villages, boroughs) a total of more than 35,000 are served by [CoGs]".

 By state

-Some articles exist on the councils of government in a particular state:
+There are some U.S. states with many councils of government: